chygoz2/UserManager/README.md

 # To launch app, type
     `docker-compose up --build`

-Development was done on windows 10 home which unfortunately cannot run docker for windows directly.
-Hence I had to make use of Docker Toolbox which uses Virtualbox for virtualization.
-As a result, the IP address used to view the app is something different from 127.0.0.1

 # User Manager

 This repository contains a simple demo API built with NodeJS.